Asphalt Roof Shingles Cost Guide

 Basic three-tab options usually have a 20-year warranty and cost between $3 and $6 per sq.ft.
-These are slightly lower in quality.
-However, the low cost makes them a smart choice for homeowners who don’t plan to stay in their home forever or those who want a more cost-effective option.
-It’s important to check building codes with 20-year shingles as they are usually only built to withstand 70 mph winds.
+These are slightly lower quality.
+However, the low cost makes them a smart choice for homeowners who do not plan to stay in their home forever or want a more cost-effective option.
+Check building codes with 20-year shingles because they are usually only built to withstand 70 mph winds.

 The average cost of 30-year asphalt shingles is $8 to $12 per sq.ft.
-30 years is the minimum warranty that architectural pieces usually have.
+30 years is usually the minimum warranty for architectural pieces.
 They add more depth instead of the flat three-tab shingle look.
-These are better for regions that see a lot of rainfall or storms, as they have a durable design that suits long-term homeowners.
+These are better for regions that see rainfall or storms because they have a durable design that suits long-term homeowners.

-Premium 40-year warranty options are priced between $9 and $15 per sq.ft.
+Premium 40-year warranty options cost $9 to $15 per sq.ft.
 Some architectural or organic pieces fall into the 40-year range and resist cracking and warping.
-These hold up well even in severe weather and changing temperatures.
-They also reflect heat better than cheaper shingles.
+These hold up well in severe weather and changing temperatures.
+They also reflect heat better than less expensive shingles.

-For better roof protection, you can invest in 50-year asphalt shingles that cost an average of $10 to $15 per sq.ft.
+You can invest in 50-year asphalt shingles that cost $10 to $15 per sq.ft. for better roof protection.
 This is the average warranty time that architectural options usually have.
-The warranty guarantees that this roofing lasts for half a century, even in areas where hurricanes, blizzards, and other severe weather wreaks havoc on roofs.
+The warranty guarantees that this roofing lasts for half a century, even in areas where hurricanes, blizzards, and other severe weather wreak havoc.

 If you want the added peace of mind of asphalt shingles with a lifetime warranty, expect to pay $12 to $20 per sq.ft.
 These are highly durable and well-made, so they are guaranteed to last.
-Make sure you read the lifetime warranty carefully so you can understand the process for getting them replaced in case of a storm or other damage.
+Read the lifetime warranty carefully to understand the replacement process in case of a storm or other damage.
 While the cost is higher upfront, many homeowners find the lifetime warranty a worthwhile investment, especially in areas with severe weather.